Superman curse: Bob Holiday

 Bob Holiday played Superman on Broadway in the 1960s musical It's a Bird...
 It's a Plane...
 It's Superman.
 He called the idea of a Superman curse as "silly" and stated that "nothing but good" came from his playing Superman.

 Henry Cavill

-Henry Cavill played Clark Kent / Superman in the films of the DC Extended Universe, spanning Man of Steel (2013) to The Flash (2023).
+Henry Cavill played Superman in the films of the DC Extended Universe, spanning Man of Steel (2013) to The Flash (2023).
 He has said that he does not believe that there is a Superman curse, and that incidents thought to be evidence of the "curse" are simply bad luck.

 Tyler Hoechlin

 Tyler Hoechlin first portrayed Superman as a recurring supporting character in The CW's Supergirl (2016–2019) before starring in the spinoff Superman & Lois (2021–2024).
-In an April 2025 article for FandomWire, Sonika Kamble, reflecting on the Hoechlin's successful four-year run on the latter series, wrote, "Hoechlin managed to stay clear of any scandals, career revamps, and thankfully, no personal tragedies happened either.
+In an April 2025 article for FandomWire, Sonika Kamble, reflecting on Hoechlin's successful four-year run on the latter series, wrote, "Hoechlin managed to stay clear of any scandals, career revamps, and thankfully, no personal tragedies happened either.
 In a role famously marred by unfinished stories, he achieved something historic and proved that the curse isn’t a guarantee after all."